prefix-dev/rattler-build/docs/recipe_file.md

 - no full Jinja2 support: no conditional or `{% set ...` support, only string interpolation.
 Variables can be set in the toplevel "context" which is valid YAML
-- Jinja string interpolation needs to be quoted at the beginning of a string, e.g. `- "{{ version }}"` in order for it to be valid YAML
+- Jinja string interpolation needs to be preceded by a dollar sign at the beginning of a string, e.g. `- ${{ version }}` in order for it to be valid YAML
 - Selectors use a YAML dictionary style (vs. comments in conda-build).
 Instead of `- somepkg  #[osx]` we use
    ```yaml